Archives

 Inside the auditoriums, Tengbom’s interior design architect Sandra Wall designed two different rug patterns to give the otherwise dark theater a strong identity.
 One auditorium features a rug framed by a prism pattern, reminiscent of projector lights.
 The other showcases a majestic blue floral pattern that echoes the design of the arch in the auditorium.

-The colors also have a distinctively Capitol quality.
+The colours also have a distinctively Capitol quality.
 The auditorium walls feature turquoise and Bordeaux tones.
 Green and blue velvet fabrics enhance the space.
 Together, they bring out a surprising and more striking palette from the 1920s.

 “With a modern twist on the palette, we’re stepping away from classic movie theater red.
 Instead, we’re bringing history into the present.
 Since opening, many pictures of the theater have been shared on social media.
-The carefully chosen colors have truly strengthened the theater’s identity.
+The carefully chosen colours have truly strengthened the theater’s identity.
 It should be clear that this is Capitol and only Capitol, not any other theater,” says Filip Svensson, who developed the interior design concept with Sandra Wall and Kjerstin Björck at Tengbom.

 Contact person